 Phase 1: Speaker Identification and Initial Outreach (90-120 days before event)

-- Define technical requirements first: Specify whether you need theoretical AI discussion or hands-on demonstrations
+- Define technical requirements first: Specify whether you need theoretical AI discussion or hands-on demonstrations.
+This fundamentally changes your speaker pool and logistics requirements.

-- Initial contact through proper channels: Reach out via university speaker bureaus, research lab communications teams, or professional platforms like Crimson Speakers that specialize in AI talent
+- Initial contact through proper channels: Reach out via university speaker bureaus, research lab communications teams, or professional speaker bureaus that specialize in AI talent.

-- Establish budget parameters: Include speaker fees, travel costs, visa expenses, and technical setup requirements
+- Establish budget parameters: Include speaker fees, travel costs, visa expenses, technical setup requirements, and a contingency buffer of 15-20%.

 Phase 2: Contract Negotiation and Documentation (60-90 days before event)

-- Negotiate presentation rights: Clarify recording permissions, content ownership, and distribution rights
+- Negotiate presentation rights: Clarify recording permissions, content ownership, and distribution rights.
+Academic speakers often have institutional policies governing these issues.

-- Address force majeure clauses: Include provisions for visa delays, travel restrictions, or export control complications
+- Address force majeure clauses: Include provisions for visa delays, travel restrictions, or export control complications.
+Standard speaker contracts rarely address these AI-specific scenarios adequately.

-- Payment structure: International speakers often require 50% payment upon contract signing due to higher planning complexity
+- Payment structure: International speakers often require significant deposits upon contract signing due to the higher planning complexity on their end.

 Phase 3: Logistics Coordination (30-60 days before event)

-- Visa application submission: Include invitation letters, event documentation, and speaker biographical information
+- Visa application submission: Include detailed invitation letters, event documentation, and comprehensive speaker biographical information.

-- Technical equipment procurement: Source or ship required hardware to venue
+- Technical equipment procurement: Begin sourcing or shipping required hardware to the venue.

 Phase 4: Final Preparation (7-30 days before event)

-- Technical testing: Conduct full rehearsal with international connectivity
+- Technical testing: Conduct full rehearsal with the actual equipment and international connectivity the speaker will use on event day.

-- Backup planning: Prepare remote presentation options in case of travel complications
+- Backup planning: Prepare remote presentation options in case of travel complications.
+Having a tested backup plan reduces stress for everyone.

-- On-site coordination: Brief local technical teams on specialized requirements
+- On-site coordination: Brief local technical teams thoroughly on specialized requirements.
+Don't assume venue staff have experience with AI presentation technology.

 Common Pitfalls and How to Avoid Them